Excerpt: Tarpon Springs Florida The Early

 Badge survived Blustery Decades

-For 10 years, a gold police badge has gathered dust i
+For 10 years, a gold police badge has gathered dust in the vault at city hall.

 Several weeks ago the Tarpon Springs Historical Society petitioned the city commission to put the badge on display in Tarpon's new historical museum.
 But Commissioner Kettrell Powell balked at the idea, saying the badge might be stolen.